jpedro1992/scheduler-plugins/kep/260-network-aware-scheduling/README.md

 This work is inspired by [Service Function Chaining](https://www.sciencedirect.com/science/article/pii/S1084804516301989).
 Also, bandwidth plays an important role since overloaded nodes would degrade performance.

-We propose a **Network-Aware plugin** for Kubernetes focused on delivering low latency to end-users and ensuring bandwidth conservation during pod allocations.
+We propose a **Network-Aware framework** for Kubernetes focused on delivering low latency to end-users and ensuring bandwidth conservation during pod allocations.

 This work significantly extends the previous work open-sourced [here](https://github.com/jpedro1992/sfc-controller) based on the old scheduler extender process.

 ## Goals

-- Provide a network-aware plugin to extend scheduling features of Kubernetes by considering latency and bandwidth.
+- Provide a network-aware framework to extend scheduling features of Kubernetes by considering latency and bandwidth.
+- Consider different pods as an Application:
-- The creation of an **Application Group (AppGroup) CRD**:
+    - The creation of an **Application Group (AppGroup) CRD**
-    - consider different pods as an AppGroup.
+- Mapping the cluster infrastructure into zones and nodes:
-- The creation of a **Network Topology (NetTopology) CRD**:
+    - The creation of a **Network Topology (NetworkTopology) CRD**:
-    - map the cluster infrastructure into zones / nodes.
+- Establish a specific order to allocate Pods based on their AppGroup CRD.
+    - Implementation of a **QueueSort** plugin based on [Topology Sorting](https://en.wikipedia.org/wiki/Topological_sorting#:~:text=In%20computer%20science%2C%20a%20topological,before%20v%20in%20the%20ordering.)
 - The advertising of the nodes (physical) bandwidth capacity as [extended resources](https://kubernetes.io/docs/tasks/administer-cluster/extended-resource-node/):
-    - bandwidth requests and limitations allow to filter overloaded nodes (bandwdith) considered for scheduling.
+    - bandwidth requests and limitations allow to filter overloaded nodes (bandwidth) considered for scheduling.
     - consider bandwidth requests for scoring plugins (e.g., `MostRequested`, `BalancedAllocation`)
+- Evaluate the risk of allocating pods on nodes based on their current demand (network bandwidth).
+    - Implementation of a **Filter** plugin based on the [Trimaran load-aware scheduler](https://github.com/kubernetes-sigs/scheduler-plugins/tree/master/pkg/trimaran).
 - Near-optimal scheduling decisions based on latency:
-    - Implementation of **Filter** and **Score** plugins for network-aware scheduling.
+    - Implementation of **Score** plugins based on the [Dijkstra Shortest Path calculation](https://www.geeksforgeeks.org/dijkstras-shortest-path-algorithm-greedy-algo-7/).

 ## Non-Goals